 A bad (TPS) can cause inability to shift up, rough or slow idle and lacking power when accelerating.

 Limp Mode – Reduced Engine Power

 Limp mode is a security function for your engine and transmission.
-When the engine or transmission control unit has recognized a serious faulty value from the engine or transmission, the car will go into limp mode.
-The limp mode does often reduce the power and limit the RPM of the engine so you can drive your car to a workshop without damaging the engine.
+When the engine or transmission control unit has recognized a serious faulty value from the engine or transmission; the car will go into limp mode.
+The limp mode does often reduce the power and limit the (RPM) of the engine.
+Allowing you can drive your car to a workshop without damaging the engine.